Anti-Soviet agitation

 Anti-Soviet agitation and propaganda (ASA) (антисове́тская агита́ция и пропага́нда, АСА) was a criminal offence in the Soviet Union.
-To begin with the term was interchangeably used with counter-revolutionary agitation.
-The latter term was in use immediately after the first Russian Revolution in February 1917.
-The offence was codified in criminal law in the 1920s, and revised in the 1950s in two articles of the RSFSR Criminal Code.
+Initially, the term was interchangeably used with counter-revolutionary agitation.
+The latter term was in use immediately after the October Revolution of 1917.
+The offence was codified in criminal law in the 1920s, and revised in the 1950s in two articles of the Russian SFSR Criminal Code.
 The offence was widely used against Soviet dissidents.

 Stalin era

 The new Criminal Codes of the 1920s introduced the offence of anti-Soviet agitation and propaganda as one of the many forms of counter-revolutionary activity grouped together under Article 58 of the Russian RSFSR Penal Code.
 The article was put in force on 25 February 1927 and remained in force throughout the period of Stalinism.
 Article 58:10, "propaganda and agitation that called to overturn or undermining of the Soviet regime", was punishable with at least 6 months of imprisonment, up to and including the death sentence in periods of war or unrest.

-As applied under Stalin's regime, the phrase in practice could mean virtually anything that a State security interrogator or informant wanted it to mean; consequently, the charge became an exceedingly potent weapon in political or personal quarrels and intrigues.
+As applied under during Stalin's rule, the phrase in practice could mean virtually anything that a State security interrogator or informant wanted it to mean; consequently, the charge became an exceedingly potent weapon in political or personal quarrels and intrigues.

 1960s–1980s

 Article 70

-The offence was significantly revised in the post-Stalin Criminal Code of the RSFSR, introduced in 1958.
+The offence was significantly revised in the post-Stalin Criminal Code of the Russian SFSR, introduced in 1958.
 Article 58.10 was replaced by Article 70, Anti-Soviet agitation and propaganda.